Brahm Mohindra

 Brahm Mohindra (born 28 April 1946) is a politician from the state of Punjab, India.
-He is currently Minister of Local Government, Parliamentary Affairs, Elections, and Removal of Grievances; and is ranked second in order of precedence among ministers, after the Chief Minister.
+He was Minister of Local Government, Parliamentary Affairs, Elections, and Removal of Grievances; and is ranked second in order of precedence among ministers, after the Chief Minister.

-Education

-Sh.
-Brahm Mohindra completed his graduation in the year 1968 from Government Mohindra College, Patiala.

-Background

-Brahm Mohindra is the son of Mela Ram and Leelawati Mohindra of the Sood community.
-Though born in Doraha in Ludhiana district, Brahm Mohindra studied in Patiala, and his entire political career has revolved around Patiala district, where he has represented the rural Patiala constituency for the Indian National Congress.

 Political career

 Brahm Mohindra is associated with Indian National Congress.
-He has been elected to the Punjab Legislative Assembly six times(1980,1985,1992, 2007, 2012,and 2017), and he has lost twice.
+He has been elected to the Punjab Legislative Assembly six times (1980, 1985, 1992, 2007, 2012, and 2017), and he has lost twice.